petertuton/virtual-partner-bootcamp/Azure Application Developer/Day 3 - Security/whiteboard design/WDS trainer guide - Secure cloud solutions.md

 ### Key Design Considerations

 According to David Stone, Lead System Integrations and Software Engineer, Contoso operates mostly in North American West Coast.
-This means that for now, performance for multiple regions takes a back seat to the more emergent application and integdration security  concerns.
-The IT Group has implemented minimal cloud-based HADR, but since Contoso is growing, their IT Group will revisit these topics in the near future after the security upfit is complete.
+This means that for now, performance for multiple regions takes a back seat to the more emergent application and integration security  concerns.
+The IT Group has implemented minimal cloud-based high-availability and disaster recover, but since Contoso is growing, their IT Group will revisit these topics in the near future after the security uplift is complete.

-Nearly all of the custom applications Contoso have deployed are ASP.NET Core Web Apps and APIs or .NET Core Daemon Apps.
-This is a result of a massive refactoring and tool-chain consolitation campaign started last year, uplifting their custom applications from a jungle of legacy tools and languages to a common tool-chain and language set.
-This effort resulted in more predictable delivery due to reduced complexity, faster development, and greatly reduced time to market.
+Nearly all Contoso's custom apps are ASP.NET Core Web Apps, ASP.NET Core APIs and .NET Core Daemon Apps (background services).
+This is a result of a massive refactoring , part of a consolidation campaign started last year.
+This has uplifting Contoso's custom applications from a jungle of legacy tools and languages to a common tool-chain and language set.
+This effort resulted in a much more predictable delivery due to reduced complexity, faster development, and greatly reduced time to market.

-All front-end APIs and Web Apps are deployed to auto-scaled app service plans.
-In the near future, the Application Architecture Team is considering converting to a CQRS architecture to address scale concerns for upcoming growth by using an event/messaging, or pub-sub design pattern.
+All front-end APIs and Web Apps are deployed to Azure App Service Plans with auto-scaling enabled.
+In the near future, the Application Architecture Team is considering converting to a Command And Query Responsibility Segregation architecture to address scale concerns for the upcoming growth by using an event/messaging system or a Pub/Sub architectural design pattern.

 The overall design should provide a wholistic cloud security strategy extending security for existing integrations as well as setting the stage for current and future development.